sellvana/sellvana/docs/develop/components/fcom.catalog.product.price.md

 ### 7.1 Config:

-In order to apply validation to price, you need to require `fcom.catalog.components`, `jquery.validate`
+In order to apply validation to price, you need to require [fcom.catalog.components](#73-fcom-catalog-components), `jquery.validate`
 >       require([..., 'fcom.catalog.components', 'jquery.validate', ...], function() {
 >
 >           ...